30 Spanish Suffixes You Need to Navigate Native Conversations

 Spanish suffixes are small groups of letters that attach to the end of words to slightly change their meaning—and there are over 200 of them.

-You do not need to learn them all at once, but you will definitely encounter most of them on your way to proficiency.
+Don’t worry though: you don’t need to learn them all at once!
+But you’ll definitely encounter most of them on your journey to fluency.

 - 7. -ón / -ona